Energy Models for Better Pseudo-Labels: Improving Semi-Supervised Classification with the 1-Laplacian Graph Energy: Introduction

+A few recent works~\cite{iscen2019label,sellars2020two,sellars2021laplacenet} have attempted to combine both perspectives, so-called \textit{hybrid models}, where the principles of energy models and deep learning are combined.
+Hybrid models have demonstrated performance which readily competes against deep learning techniques~\cite{sellars2021laplacenet}.
+However, similarly to deep learning techniques, hybrid models have been investigated mainly from the practical point of view.
+That is, in the context of hybrid models \textit{not much effort has been spent on developing better energy functionals and analysing their theoretical properties.} This is the motivation that drives the basis for this work.

-In this work, we focus on the transductive setting for graph-based semi-supervised image classification with the normalised Dirichlet energy \eqref{model0} based on the graph Laplacian.
-Promising results have been shown in this context.
-For example, the seminal algorithmic approach of~\cite{zhou2004learning} was introduced to perform such a graph transduction, through the propagation of few labels, by minimising \eqref{model0} for the specific case when $p=2$.
-Nevertheless, latter machine learning studies showed that using non-smooth energies with the $p=1$ norm, related to non local total variation, can achieve better clustering performances~\cite{HH}, but original algorithms were only approximating $p\to 1$.
+More precisely, in this work we propose a robust graph energy for semi-supervised classification following a hybrid setting.
+We focus on the normalised Dirichlet energy~\eqref{model0} based on the graph Laplacian.
+Promising results have already been shown in this context.
+For example, the seminal algorithmic approach of~\cite{zhou2004learning} was introduced to perform a graph transduction, through the propagation of few labels, by minimising the Laplacian graph energy~\eqref{model0} for the specific case when $p=2$.
+Subsequent machine learning studies showed that using non-smooth energies with the $p=1$ norm, related to non-local total variation, can achieve better clustering performances~\cite{HH}, \textit{but original algorithms only approximated}~$p\to 1$.
 More advanced optimisation tools were therefore proposed to consider the exact $p=1$ norm for binary~\cite{hein2013total} or multi-class~\cite{bresson2013multiclass} graph transduction.
-The normalisation of the operator is nevertheless crucial, as underlined in~\cite{vonLuxburg2007}, to ensure within-cluster similarity when the degrees of the nodes $d_i$ are broadly distributed in the graph.
-These motivations drive our algorithmic approach using the normalised Dirichlet energy \eqref{model0} based on the graph Laplacian.
+The normalisation of the operator is nevertheless crucial, as underlined in~\cite{vonLuxburg2007}, to ensure within-cluster similarity when the degrees $d_i$ of the nodes are broadly distributed in the graph.
+These motivations drive our approach using the normalised Dirichlet energy~\eqref{model0} based on the graph~Laplacian.

-\textbf{Contributions.} With the purpose of addressing the aforementioned issues in the literature, we propose a new graph based semi-supervised framework called Graph-1L, and its extension to deep SSL called DeepGraph-1L.
-The novelty of our framework largely relies on:

-\begin{itemize} \itemsep0em \item A novel multi-class classification functional based on the normalised and non-smooth ($p=1$) energy \eqref{model0}, where the selection of carefully chosen class priors enforces a sufficiently smooth solution that strengthens the intrinsic relation between the labelled and unlabelled data.
-We also provide theoretical results on our new model and show its ability to extend to the Deep SSL setting. \item We extensively validate our model, with numerical and visual results, and show that we outperform existing model-based approaches, and that it accurately learns to classify challenging datasets such as ChestX-ray14 readily competing with fully-supervised techniques whilst requiring a drastically reduced amount of labelled data. \item We also demonstrate that our deep SSL outperforms several state-of-the-art SSL techniques on CIFAR-10, and show scalability and generalisation capabilities using CIFAR-100. \end{itemize}